 What matters

-• Universal Media Server is broader, free, open source, and available beyond macOS.
+• Universal Media Server is cross-platform, free, open source, and available beyond macOS.

 • Media Server Pro is Mac-specific, smaller, and tuned for quick local sharing with almost no configuration.